biaslab/biaslab-hugo/content/teaching/bmlip.md

 3. Bert de Vries et al. (2020), [PDF bundle of lecture notes for lessons B0 through B12 (Ed.
 Q3-2019/20)](https://github.com/bertdv/BMLIP/blob/master/lessons/notebooks/files/5SSD0-Mar2020-Lecture-notes.pdf?dl=0).
     - The lecture notes may change a bit during the course, e.g., to process comments by students.
 A final PDF version will be posted after the last lecture.
 4. Wouter Kouw (2020), [Julia and Jupyter Install Guide](https://github.com/bertdv/BMLIP/blob/master/lessons/notebooks/files/WKouw-Mar2020-JuliaJupyterInstallGuide.pdf?dl=0).
-    - Use this guide if you need help you install [Julia](https://julialang.org) and [Jupyter](https://jupyter.org/), so that you can open and run the course notebooks on your own machine.
+    - Use this guide if you need help to install [Julia](https://julialang.org) and [Jupyter](https://jupyter.org/), so that you can open and run the course notebooks on your own machine.
+    - You can test your installation by running the notebook called "Probabilistic-Programming-0.ipynb", which can be downloaded from [github](https://github.com/bertdv/bmlip) (under `lessons/notebooks/probprog`).

 ### <a name="lectures">Lecture notes and videos</a>

-The [source files for the lecture notes are accessible at github](https://github.com/bertdv/bmlip).
-You can view all lecture notes online through the links below:
+The [source files for the lecture notes are accessible on github](https://github.com/bertdv/bmlip).
+If you want to download them, click the green `Code` button and then `Download ZIP`.
+The theory lectures are under `lessons/notebooks` and the programming notebooks are under `lessons/notebooks/probprog`.
+Note that you don't have to download them, you can view all lecture notes online through the links below:

 <table border = "1">
          <tr>